MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/deployment-guide-for-places.md

 2. Modernize your workplace: Keep your workforce updated about on-site events, colleague presence, and building activities through real-time location awareness.
 Utilize interactive maps to navigate the workplace seamlessly and explore available amenities and services.
 3. Optimize your physical environment: Use data-driven insights to streamline operations and reduce costs.
 Analyze usage trends to maximize space effectiveness and promote sustainability throughout your workplace.

-### Request for access to future functionality
+### Request for access to opt-in functionality

-Places also contains functionality that isn't included in Public Preview and is exclusive to our early access feedback program.
-Customers can request access to the preview by following this LINK.
+Places has features that are available through an opt-in.
+See (link) for more information.

 ## Prerequisites